ISGAP Director Charles Asher Small spoke on Islamist funding of U.S. universities at a Department of Justice Summit on Combatting Antisemitism.

-Dr. Small presented findings from ISGAP’s seven-year research project called “Follow The Money” which examines political radical Islamist funding of U.S. universities.
+Dr. Small presented findings from ISGAP’s seven-year research project called “Higher Education and Contemporary Antisemitism: Soft Power and Foreign Influence” which examines political radical Islamist funding of U.S. universities.
 The research discovered funds entering U.S. universities from the Middle Eastern as well as domestic corporations.
 Research ascertained that some of the funds provided to the universities were not reported in full to the IRS or the Department of Education.

 The Monday July 15 conference held under the aegis of the U.S. Department of Justice in DC, featureed remarks by Attorney General William P. Barr, Secretary of Education Betsy DeVos, Elan S. Carr, Special Envoy to Monitor and Combat Anti-Semitism, Secretary of the Treasury Steven T. Mnuchin and FBI Director Christopher A. Wray.